blumonkey/ML2017/README.md

 TODO:
 ----
  - Add `glove.6B.50d.txt` in `./data/` folder.
-(This can be downloaded from the Stanfoird NLP's GloVe website.)
+(This can be downloaded from the Stanford NLP's GloVe website.)

 Instructions:
 ------------